 Inside, a low key interior with simple table settings and nautical and seafood-related décor has character; there are some contemporary elements (especially on the first floor), but tradition has also been allowed its place - the old fireplace has been retained, for example - and Michael’s aim is for his seafood to be “simply prepared and very fresh as my father did it years ago”.

 This he and his kitchen team, headed up by Sligo chef Keith Carden, are doing very well, although world cuisine is given a little space too, notably among the daytime blackboard specials.
 Interesting dinner menus offer a wonderful choice, plus perhaps nine or ten extra daily special fish dishes.

 Recent visits have found this charming place consistently on top form - the cooking skill and style is impressive, and attentive, helpful staff back up the kitchen well, ensuring that the laid back atmosphere is genuinely relaxing.

-The ubiquitous tiger prawn sometimes makes a surprising appearance, but most of the wide range of fish and seafood is fresh local produce, delivered daily – among them Cleggan crab, Rossaveal clams, Galway oysters (in season), Galway Bay lobster, local mussels, Aran salmon, locally caught mackerel, and sea fish landed at nearby Rossaveal.
+The ubiquitous tiger prawn may make a surprising appearance, but most of the wide range of fish and seafood is fresh local produce, delivered daily – among them Cleggan crab, Rossaveal clams, Galway oysters (in season), Galway Bay lobster, local mussels, Aran salmon, locally caught mackerel, and sea fish landed at nearby Rossaveal.

-Service, under the direction of the Fiona Kenny, is always friendly and attentive, and the wine list is well chosen to match the menu.
+Service, under the direction of the Restaurant Manager, Fiona Kenny, is always friendly and attentive, and the wine list is well chosen to match the menu.